tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-2024-09-03/index.md

 On the other hand, integrating and testing all these tools has been a complicated endeavor sometimes due to their prototype stage.

-I covered sensitive parts of Texsydo Web with unit testing to ensure I wouldn't find nonsense later, but there are always out-of-hand challenges.
+I covered sensitive parts of Texsydo Web with unit testing (and side effect tests) to ensure I wouldn't find nonsense later, but there are always out-of-hand challenges.

 External changes when writing articles included supporting new article variants or syntaxes, updating the smart dictionary, figuring out and fixing CLI